Light rail in Sydney: The Bays Precinct

 The Bays Precinct is a large waterfront area to the west of the Sydney CBD being proposed for urban renewal by the New South Wales Government.
 The southern part of the precinct is served by the existing Inner West Light Rail.
-A planning document released by the government in October 2015 suggested light rail could be extended to the northern part of the precinct, possibly utilising the Glebe Island Bridge.
+A planning document released by the government in October 2015 suggested light rail could be extended to the northern part of the precinct, possibly using the Glebe Island Bridge.

 The government's 2018 Greater Sydney Services and Infrastructure Plan included a proposal for a new line from Leichhardt North to Pyrmont via The Bays Precinct and the Glebe Island Bridge.
 It would connect with the existing Inner West Light Rail at both ends.
-The line wouldn't be developed for at least 10 years.
+The line would not be developed for at least 10 years.

 Parramatta Light Rail extensions

 The New South Wales Government's 2012 policy document entitled Sydney's Light Rail Future proposed investigating a Western Sydney light rail network.
-This led to a number of corridors being investigated in the early planning stages of the Parramatta Light Rail project.
+This led to several corridors being investigated in the early planning stages of the Parramatta Light Rail project.
 The final corridors selected for development were announced in 2015.

 In early 2017, Transport for NSW had begun an investigation into an extension of the Parramatta Light Rail from Carlingford to Epping.

 The government's 2018 Greater Sydney Services and Infrastructure Plan proposed investigating unspecified extensions to the network.
-The extensions wouldn't be developed for at least 10 years.
+The extensions would not be developed for at least 10 years.

+In 2024, the NSW Legislative Council Inquiry into Current and future public transport needs in Western Sydney recommended "that the Government urgently investigate extending Stage 2 of the Parramatta Light Rail project so that the line no longer terminates at the Carter Street precinct but continues from there to terminate at Lidcombe railway station".
+This recommendation has been endorsed by Cumberland Council and public transport advocacy groups such as EcoTransit Sydney.

+In September 2024, the Minns Labor Government committed $2.1 billion to stage two of Parramatta Light Rail to be routed through Melrose Park and Wentworth Point with stops in Sydney Olympic Park, Rydalmere, Ermington and Camellia.